awslabs/sockeye/tutorials/adapt/README.md

 parameters of the learning algorithm (learning rate, decay, etc.) and perhaps the checkpoint frequency.

-## Leaning Hidden Unit Contribution
+## Learning Hidden Unit Contribution

-Leaning Hidden Unit Contribution (LHUC) is a method proposed by Vilar (2018), where the output of the hidden units in a network are expanded with an additional multiplicative unit.
+Learning Hidden Unit Contribution (LHUC) is a method proposed by Vilar (2018), where the output of the hidden units in a network are expanded with an additional multiplicative unit.
 This unit can the strengthen or dampen the output of the corresponding unit.